 - Therapist brings client’s GH joint to new neutral abduction restrictive barrier

-- Repeat routine 3 to 5 times or until client reaches 180 degrees of neutral abduction – Retest
+Repeat routine 3 to 5 times or until client reaches 180 degrees of neutral abduction and retest.

 A GEST desensitization approach is aimed at normalizing sensation by providing consistent stimulus to the affected area for short periods of time.
 The brain will respond to this sensory input by acclimating to the sensation, thereby gradually decreasing the body’s pain response to the particular stimuli allowing improved flexibility and quality of motion.
 I believe that good clinical assessment and the appropriate application of GEST combined with self-care advice can be successfully used in conjunction with other therapies to build an effective and powerful pain-management program.